 Innovation in Vocational Education

-It should be underlined the fact that there are 4 schools as active partners and one as an associated partner (by strategic option of resources), the fact is that this group represents only one will of the coordinating country, which is Portugal.
-It was chosen for all those who understood that they were partners/trainers to meet different conditions with common problems and that represented the majority of schools with European vocational education (this version was rectified by the vision of the EFVET partner, as the European association of schools with vocational education).
+It should be underlined the fact that there are 4 schools as active partners and one as an associated partner (by the strategic option of resources), the fact is that this group represents only one will of the coordinating country, which is Portugal.
+It was chosen for all those who understood that they were partners/trainers to meet different conditions with common problems and that represented the majority of schools with European vocational education (this version was rectified by the vision of the EfVET partner, as the European Association of schools with vocational education).

 The presentation of an Intellectual Output “A Pedagogical Innovation Framework for Vocational Education of Sec.
 XXI” will be conducted by two UCP researchers, experts in education and training, according to the CV attached to this application.

 This IO will be presented in paper and e-book form and will be disseminated through a multiplier event (with the presence of government decision-makers linked to the education), accompanied by the publication in the social networks and digital platforms of the partner countries.
 The medium-term project sustainability will be guaranteed by EfVET and the Catholic University.

 In view of the importance of this matter, converted for immediate application in the real context of work, it is expected that a framework will be created to rethink pedagogical practices and identify the changes to be introduced in order to move from a nineteenth-century school to the twenty-first century “School 4.0”, capable of responding to the current challenges of Vocational Education at European level.
 To that end, it will be considered as a starting point the reference that was the origin of the innovative model of vocational education in Portugal, created in the beginning of the 1990s, in the 20th century, “The Modular Structure in Vocational Schools” (GETAP, Ministry of Education, 1993), of which the two researchers from the UCP, who will accompany this project, were general director and coordinator of a project team for curricular organisation and development.